-OPCFHK is going to organise a Hong Kong Island Region Flag Day on August 10, 2019 morning.
+OPCFHK organised the Hong Kong Island Region Flag Day on August 10, 2019.
 We aimed to raise funds to support our efforts in the local marine cetacean stranding response programme, scientific projects of local species and local community education programmes.
 Click here to learn more about OPCFHK.

 With a theme of “Every action counts, let's save our biodiversity”, each of our flag sticker has an animal paired with a daily action to conserve biodiversity, encouraging the public to save our nature by establishing a simple green habit.

 Volunteer Registration (closed)